Seby Zavala Player Props: White Sox vs. Guardians

-The Chicago White Sox and Seby Zavala (.179 slugging percentage over his past 10 games, including one homer), take on starting pitcher Logan Allen and the Cleveland Guardians at Progressive Field, Friday at 7:10 PM ET.
+The Chicago White Sox and Seby Zavala (.179 slugging percentage over his past 10 games, including one homer), battle starting pitcher Noah Syndergaard and the Cleveland Guardians at Progressive Field, Saturday at 7:10 PM ET.

-He notched a home run while going 1-for-3 in his most recent game against the Rangers.
+In his last game, he notched a home run while going 1-for-3 against the Rangers.

 Seby Zavala Game Info & Props vs. the Guardians